bentley-historical-library/avatar/README.md

 _Note: Required columns are designated with an asterisk (*)._

 You will need to do a little cleanup on the source .XLSX file.
-Convert it to a UTF-8 encoded CSV, and clean up any character encoding issues, particularly fractions in AUDIO_ITEMCHAR::TapeSpeed.
+Convert it to a UTF-8 encoded CSV, and clean up any character encoding issues, e.g., fractions in AUDIO_ITEMCHAR::TapeSpeed and formatting in ItemTime.

 ### Kaltura Export and Conditions Governing Access Notes